 The Solo Supplement

 The biggest hurdle for solo cruisers is the dreaded single supplement.
-Because most lines don't offer cabins for one, or because the few that exist sell out quickly, they will typically charge an extra fee to a solo traveler who wants to reserve a double-occupancy cabin sans roommate.
-This surcharge can range anywhere from 10 percent of the cruise fare to 100 percent (which, in essence, means you're paying double -- or the same price as two people sharing a cabin).
+Because most lines don't offer cabins for one, or because the few that exist sell out quickly, they will typically charge an extra fee to a solo traveller who wants to reserve a double-occupancy cabin sans roommate.
+This surcharge can range anywhere from 10 per cent of the cruise fare to 100 per cent (which, in essence, means you're paying double -- or the same price as two people sharing a cabin).

 This singles "tax" can make cruising on your own an expensive proposition.
 If you'd like to make a solo sailing more affordable, shop around for the lowest supplement.
-Several cruise lines add 50 percent or less to the per-person rate for singles occupying a double-occupancy cabin for certain cruises and cabin categories.
-Silversea single supplements can be as low as 25 percent on a regular basis.
-Crystal adds roughly 30 percent for categories C through E3, 35 percent for categories A1 through B3, 50 percent for categories P1 and P2, and 75 percent for category PH (Penthouse).
-Plus, they've been known to drop the supplement to as low as 10 percent on select sailings.
-Other lines that offer 50 percent supplements on a limited basis include Regent, Seabourn and Hurtigruten.
+Several cruise lines add 50 per cent or less to the per-person rate for singles occupying a double-occupancy cabin for certain cruises and cabin categories.
+Silversea single supplements can be as low as 25 per cent on a regular basis.
+Crystal adds anywhere from 30 to 75 per cent, depending on the cabin category.
+Plus, they've been known to drop the supplement to as low as 10 per cent on select sailings.
+Other lines that offer 50 per cent supplements on a limited basis include Regent, Seabourn and Hurtigruten.

 Many cruise lines offer price breaks on occasion, depending on the season and on how many cabins are booked on individual ships.
 If you can be flexible about your travel plans, some cruise lines may extend last-minute solo discounts on close-in sailings.
-Some deals we've seen include single supplements waived completely on seven-night Greece cruises on the yachts of Variety Cruises; on select Star Clippers tall-ship sailings in the Mediterranean, Caribbean and Asia; and on select itineraries of upscale French cruise line Ponant.
+Some deals we've seen include single supplements waived completely on select Fred.
+Olsen, Variety Cruises, Ponant and Star Clippers sailings.

 Sharing a cabin with a stranger might not appeal to everyone, but it does mean savings.
 A handful of lines still offer roommate matching services.
 Basically, you ask to be paired with a same-sex roommate when you book, and if the line can match you, you'll pay no extra supplement.
 If a partner's not available, you'll still cruise solo at an agreed-upon fare.